cerberos-dev/crb-dock/README.md

 1. Make sure all containers are down (`docker ps` should give no results).
 2. Change your `.env` file to the desired version (currently supporting 5.6, 7.1 and 7.2.
 See example file for more info).
 3. Rebuild the php-fpm container: `docker-compose build php-fpm`.
-4. Now you can use `SprDock` as usual with the desired PHP version.
+4. Now you can use `crbDock` as usual with the desired PHP version.

 ## Using IonCube Loader
 <sup>IonCube Loader is used to decode protected PHP code.
 [Read more on the ioncube loader website](https://www.ioncube.com/loaders.php).</sup>